pluralsight/guides/draft/swift/ios-rich-push-notifications/article.md

 ## Custom preview

-16*.* Last but not least add custom preview for notifications from **Xcode > File > New > Target...** select *Notification Content* and activate suggested scheme.
+16*.* Last but not least let's add a custom preview for notifications from **Xcode > File > New > Target...** select *Notification Content* and activate suggested scheme.
 Now we have `NotificationViewController.swift`, `MainInterface.storyboard` and `Info.plist` files.
+Mindblown?

 ## Conclusion - The sky is the limit

-It's up to your imagination from now on... or take a look at the sample project included here to begin with something cool!
+It's up to your imagination from now on... or take a look at the sample project included below to begin with something cool!

 ### Useful links